discretion 1부 (part 1)

 Soon after, her husband came to the house looking for her.
 He was in a nasty foul mood.
 I had never seen him like this before.
 When he came upstairs to talk to his wife at the kitchen table, I asked him in Korean, “Why did you hit her?”
 He whipped his head around so fast and screamed at me.
 In Korean, he told me that I should not be asking those questions to an adult, that I was a child and should not speak until spoken to, and that I needed to leave the room.
 My parents did not come to my defense.

 I was so taken aback because no one has ever yelled at me in such a fashion aside from my parents.
 I ran into my room crying, flew onto my bed, and hid under the covers.
-He was a scary and bad man.
+He was a scary and a bad man.
 I eventually fell asleep but it was a fitful sleep.

 I never did finish my homework that night.
-I also never felt comfortable around him again after that incident, no matter how many times we went over to their house or saw one another at church…it wasn’t the same after that.
+I also never felt comfortable around him again after that incident, no matter how many times we went over to their house or saw one another at church… it wasn’t the same after that.

 It also wasn’t the last time she came to our home after being physically abused by her husband…